Bug report #6777

 I think Marco H. knows a lot about these path issues with SVG files.
 So maybe, if there are troubles consult with him.
 These path isssues come up every now and then.
 So maybe this should be properly documented in the source so developers can understand the mechanisms.

-#4 Updated by Giuseppe Sucameli almost 7 years ago
+#4 Updated by Giuseppe Sucameli about 10 years ago

 - Resolution set to fixed